microsoft/azuredevopslabs/labs/vsts/azurecd/readme.md

-# Generate CI/CD pipeline automatically from Azure Portal
+# Continuous Delivery(CD) workflow for Azure App Services

 Continuous Delivery is a great option for projects that require multiple and frequent contributions to be integrated.
 Continuous Delivery in Team Services simplifies setting up a robust deployment pipeline for your app to publish the most recent updates to Azure App Service.
 The pipeline can be configured to build, runs tests, and deploy to a staging slot and then to production.

-This lab will walk you through the steps to create CI/CD pipeline from the azure portal.
+This lab will walk you through the steps to create CI/CD pipeline directly from the azure portal.

 ## Configuring the CD pipeline